isabella232/dynamic-media-classic.en-1/help/application-setup.md

 You can export an existing HTML5 Viewer Preset to use as the basis for creating a new HTML5 Viewer Preset.
 This export option is useful because you do not have to create the viewer from scratch.
 Instead, you export a preset that looks and behaves close to what you want, then you can use that as a starting point to make design adjustments.

-Note that all default, out-of-box Viewer preset CSS files in SPS use relative image serving paths that point to assets located on `Scene7SharedAssets`.
+Note that all default, out-of-box Viewer preset CSS files in Dynamic Media Classic use relative image serving paths that point to assets located on `Scene7SharedAssets`.
 For example, the following is a relative path to an image asset in a Viewer preset CSS file located on `Scene7SharedAsset`: `.s7videoviewer .s7fullscreenbutton[state][selected] { background-image: url(/is/image/Scene7SharedAssets/FullScreenButton_dark_sprite?scl=1&fmt=png-alpha); }`However, if you are hosting Viewer CSS files on your own site, you must resolve these relative image path by using an explicit path to the Image Server in your own environment.
 For illustration purposes, if you were to update the relative path above to an explicit path, it might look like the following, where `https://s7d1.scene7.com` is the direct path to your image server: `https://s7d1.scene7.com/is/image/Scene7SharedAssets/FullScreenButton_dark_sprite?scl=1&fmt=png-alpha`

 **To export an HTML5 Viewer Preset**